Gridman Universe

 Gridman Universe (グリッドマン ユニバース) is a 2023 Japanese animated film produced by Studio Trigger.
-The anime film is set in the Gridman Universe that is originally created by Tsuburaya Productions, and features characters from SSSS.Gridman and SSSS.Dynazenon.
+The anime film is set in the Gridman Universe that is originally created by Tsuburaya Productions, and features characters from SSSS.Gridman and SSSS.Dynazenon, also serving as an epilogue for both series.
 The film was released on March 24, 2023, by Toho Animation.

 Plot

 After their world was saved by Gridman and Akane Shinjo returned to the real world, Yūta, Rikka, and Utsumi return to their normal lives, though Yūta still has to adjust to losing two months of his memories due to being possessed by Gridman during that time.
 Rikka and Utsumi work on writing a script for a play their class will perform in the upcoming school festival based on their experiences with Gridman, while Yūta tries to work up the courage to confess his feelings to Rikka.
 However, their life is disrupted when a kaiju suddenly attacks the city.
 Yūta voluntarily fuses with Gridman again to fight the kaiju, and is assisted by the return of the Neon Genesis Junior High Students, who now count a newly revived Gauma who commands DynaRex as their newest member.
 Gridman and the NGJHS defeat the kaiju, and explain that some unknown phenomenon is causing different universes to overlap in a potential Big Crunch.

 The NGHJS decide to stick around to observe the situation in case more kaiju return, and Yūta starts to see what he believes are ghosts.
 As a result of the overlapping universes, Yomogi, Yume, Koyomi, and Chise are transported to Yūta's world.
 While they have a happy reunion with Gauma, they have no means of returning to their home universe.
 Instead, Yomogi and his friends decide to help Yūta, Rikka, and Utsumi with their play.
 Gauma manages to meet the Princess, who advises him to move on from his past and look to the future.
 However, Yūta begins to notice several inconsistencies with the world until a second kaiju attacks.
 Gridman, DynaRex, and the NGJHS engage the kaiju and are assisted with the arrival of Knight and the 2nd.
 The kaiju is defeated, but a second Gridknight suddenly appears and apparently destroys Gridman.
 With Gridman's destruction, the NGJHS, the Dynazenon crew, Knight, and the 2nd all disappear with the exception of Yomogi.